Code-Institute-Submissions/janebmckenna-MilestoneProject3/README.md

 **Wireframes**

+To follow best practice wireframes were developed for Mobile followed by tablet and desktop.
+I used [Balsamiq](https://balsamiq.com/) to design my wireframes.

 [View Wireframes](wireframes.md)

 ## UX-surface

 **Colour Palette**

+Due to its calming properties.
 I knew I wanted to use blue as my primary colour for the site, I used [mycolor.space](https://mycolor.space/) to create the graient and decide on the colour teal to use for my standout content.
 I then used the materialize documentation to use class references for colours when appropriate.

 **Fonts**